 Can you increase or decrease the cookies size?

 - These are crunchy cookies.
 They are crispy on the edges and crumbly on the inside with a lovely crunch from the cornflakes.

 - Reducing the cookie sizes is fine.
 You will still get cookies of the same texture.
 Just remember to reduce the baking time accordingly.

-- Increasing the size of the cookie, however, might alter the texture of these cornflake cookies.
+- Increasing the size of the cookie, however, might alter the texture of these cornflakes cookies.
 Too large a cookie might leave you with cookies that are crunchy on the outside but soft on the inside.

-- Depending on how large you make the cornflake cookies, you can try to increase the baking time and reduce the baking temperature.
+- Depending on how large you make the cornflakes cookies, you can try to increase the baking time and reduce the baking temperature.
 That way, you don’t risk your cookies from burning on the sides while waiting for the insides to cook.

 Do the cookies rise in size after baking?

 - This cornflakes cookies recipe uses baking powder.
 This helps the cookies rise in size during baking.

 - Hence, the cookies do rise in size, however, it is only a slight rise.
 Also, they do not spread much.

 - For this reason, when putting the cookies onto baking trays, you need not place them too far apart.
 Suffice if you place them just slightly apart to avoid them from sticking to one another during baking as well as for easy handling.